krushnakant241/deveops_proj_4/README.md

 ii) Docker publish plugin also push this image to the Docker hub. we will use this image when we launch pods on top of kubernetes please refer these snaps(Job-1-snap-3).

-#### Step - 5 - Job-2 -this job run if job1 build successfully -this job run dynamic slave automatically as it restricted to perform on that slave, refer these snaps - (Job-2-snap-1, Job-2-snap-2, Job-2-snap-3).
+#### Step - 5 - Job-2 -this job run if job1 build successfully -this job run dynamic slave automatically as it restricted to perform on that slave, refer these snaps - (Job-2-snap-1, Job-2-snap-2, Job-2-snap-3, launching of dynamic slave, logs of dynamic slave).

-i) Below code is used to perform task on top of kubernetes and "kubectl get all" command shows us exposed port.we can see output using this ip http://192.168.99.100:30024/index.html. refer this snap (first output)
+i) Below code is used to perform task on top of kubernetes and "kubectl get all" command shows us exposed port.we can see output using this ip http://192.168.99.100:30024/index.html. refer this snap (first output, exposed port)

 ii) if deployment is already running, it will rollout the new image in container. (second output)
 ```